 What style of Head Torch is best for Winter Training?

 A good Head Torch is essential when running in the dark, as runners need to see where they are going.
-They can be worn around the head but usually the best place is around the waist or chest.
+They can be worn around the head, chest or waist.

 The best examples are light weight and give good visibilty.

 We advise to stay away from bulky headtorches as they are uncomfortable and bounce around too much when running.

 One of the best value examples to date is shown below.

 These are available through Chilli Technology and are light weight, USB rechargable and bright.
 Please CLICK HERE for further info and prices.

 Cross Country Spikes

 We highly advise the use of Cross Country Spikes during the our winter training months and especially if you intend to compete in the Gloucestershire XC League and other School or Cross Country Competitions.
 When conditions get tough and muddy, trainers are a big disadvantage as they have not grip at all.
 Football Boots have been worn that are better than trainers but again running spikes are far better.

 The screw-in spikes on Cross Country Spikes are interchangable and advise 6mm or below during the summer or dryer conditions, 9mm when the going gets tougher and 12mm in extreme conditions.
 We advise to take the spikes out regularly and add a little oil before screwing them back in, as if left in, can seize up and can be almost impossible to remove.

 Unfortunately junior running spikes can be very expensive.
 Currently the cheapest examples can be found at Decathlon at £24.95.
 Sports Direct did offer a few limited sizes of Karrimor if there are any left.
 Gloucester Sports supply the Adidas Allroundstar at £43.00. with Club Discount.
 They can be purchased at their Shop, Online or they usually have a store at the Gloucestershire League Cross County venues.